-The Town Clerk reported on Shropshire Council's Consultation into the extension of the Shrewsbury Town Centre PSPO.
+The Town Clerk explained to Committee that the link to the Shropshire Council Consultation had been included on the agenda so hopefully members had an opportunity to review the order and its extensions.
 The Shrewsbury Town Centre Public Space Protection Order (No1) 2017 was approved by Shropshire Council in June 2017 and became effective on 1 August that year.
 The order implemented four prohibitions relating to anti-social behaviour in a public space; these being:

-- Urinating & Defecating - Leaving Personal Belongings - Wider enabling powers to require a person to stop drinking if causing ASB - Wider enabling powers to require a person to leave an area and not return for 48 hrs if causing ASB (Anti-Social Behaviour)
+- Urinating & Defecating

+- Leaving Personal Belongings

+- Wider enabling powers to require a person to stop drinking if causing ASB

+Wider enabling powers to require a person to leave an area and not return for 48 hrs if causing ASB (Anti-Social Behaviour)